 The responsibilities of MRC volunteers vary, depending on the nature of the needs in the community.
-MRC volunteers can assist during emergencies and assist with public initiatives and ongoing community health outreach and education efforts.
-The goal is to assist professional responders in the event of a communitywide disaster.
-The unit's primary mission is to provide logistical support during disaster situations.
+MRC volunteers can assist during emergencies and assist with public initiatives and ongoing community health outreach and education efforts before an emergency.
+MRC may assist locally or may be requested to deploy.
+A partnership with San Francisco Department of Public Health (DPH) and the State Disaster Healthcare Volunteer (DHV) network allows us to further our skills and opportunities in such areas as vaccine assistance and point of dispensing.

-- EMT's, Paramedics and other First Responders - Fire Service Volunteers and Fire Academy students - Community members without medical training who can assist with administrative and other essential support functions - Private practice, retired, or otherwise employed medical professionals, such as doctors, nurses, pharmacists, nurses' assistants, and others.
+- EMT's, Paramedics and other First Responders - Fire Service Volunteers and Fire Academy students - Community members without medical training who can assist with administrative and other essential support functions - Licensed medical professionals, such as doctors, nurses, pharmacists, nurses' assistants, and others.